Canada Has Increased PNP Targets For 2026 - Find Alberta Latest Draw Results

 banner

 While federal draws target general scores, Alberta is playing a different game.
 The province is holding targeted draws for specific professions with scores that seem impossibly low.
-On November 24, 2025, Alberta invited 39 healthcare workers through Dedicated Health Care Pathway with scores as low as 49.
+On April 27, 2026, Alberta invited less than 98 ITAs through Alberta Express Entry Stream – Tourism and Hospitality Stream.

-Alberta has been one of Canada's most active provinces, issuing over 1,100 invitations in a single week in late October 2025.
+Alberta has been one of Canada’s most active provinces, issuing a total of 6,403 Invitations to Apply (ITAs) as of April 27, 2026.
+This strong level of activity highlights Alberta’s aggressive immigration strategy to address labour shortages.
 Here is a look at the most recent activity:

 Draw Date Stream / Pathway Minimum Score # of Invites